openstenoproject/plover/windows/README.md

 ## Environment setup

-You need Python 3.6 (32 bits) installed with pip support.
+You need Python 3.6 (64 bit) installed with pip support.

 For installing all the required dependencies, you can use: